christianalfoni/reactx/docs/06_data_fetching.md

 Depending on the syncing solution the references of data will be kept during a sync, given a change has not happened, or all references will be updated.

-## Bind data to state
+## Deriving data

-In the examples above we are exposing data directly to components, but you might want to rather wrap data with some state management.
-For example:
+In the examples above we are exposing data directly to components, but you might want to rather derive data to some state management that exposes the data in a more controlled way to components.

 ```ts
 const createTodo = (data) =>